 Leica Ballistics App

-The Leica Ballistics App combines three decades of experience in distance measurement with the renowned Applied Ballistics software.
+The Leica Ballistics App combines three decades of experience in rangefinding with the renowned Applied Ballistics software.
 Compatible with the Geovid Pro, Geovid.COM, and Rangemaster.COM models, it allows for quick Bluetooth connection and the transfer of extensive profiles directly from the smartphone to the rangefinder [1][14].
 With a rating of 4.2 out of 5 stars from 321 reviews in the Google Play Store (as of January 2026), the app shows its popularity [14].

 "Thirty years' pioneering expertise in rangefinding joins THE global leader in ballistics applications.
 Two experts – one perfect solution for the hunter." – Leica Camera AG [1]